Condensation:

 Significantly, it addresses how people living in inadequate rented accommodation find themselves putting on a front, developing feelings of shame, culpability, and being disregarded.

-When it’s not their fault.
+When it is not their fault.

 The introduction of Awaab’s Law in the UK now requires landlords to promptly address and fix damp and mould issues.